sboesen/remotely-save/README.md

 **ALWAYS, ALWAYS, backup your vault before using this plugin.**

+## Credit
+* Credit to sampurkiszb@ for Sync on Save
+* Credit to fyears@ for the original Remotely Save plugin

 ## Features

 - Security updates:
   - Fixed encryption bug resulting in AES-CBC usage using the same IV for all files, which can enable attacks that leak key material.
   - Updated encryption to use AES-GCM which is more secure and authenticates the ciphertext before decrypting, making it harder to exploit certain padding oracle attacks.
+  - Updated salt to random bytes
   - **No security guarantees**, but these are the issues I identified when reviewing the end-to-end encryption as implemented in remotely-save.